-- Occasionally changes positions in FIR saunas.
+- Occasionally change positions in FIR saunas.
 Your core areas contain most of the toxic load of the body.
-Only sitting in positions where your back is facing the FIR elements reduces the effectiveness of the sauna therapy.
+Only sitting in positions where your back is facing the FIR elements reduces the effectiveness of sauna therapy.

 - Do not use for over 30 mins at a time unless directed by a doctor.